milanmdev/milanmdev/emojirole.md

 # Privacy Policy
 EmojiRole does not store any of your information.

-We do not have access to ANYTHING you do on the Discord client.
+We do not have access to anything you do on the Discord client.